Illustrations by Nikkey Dawn, words by Tina Wickman and Dee Raffo.

 Star Fact: Mountain bike superstar Brandon Semenuk (February 2) and local, ski hero Rob Boyd (February 15) both call Whistler home.
 Semenuk certainly pushes the limits, he’s a three-time Freeride Mountain Bike World Tour Gold Medalist, five-time Red Bull Joyride winner, a 2013 Munich X-Games Silver Medalist and a 2008, 2016 and 2019 Red Bull Rampage winner, arguably one of the best freeride mountain bikers in history.
 Rob Boyd had a big ski career, but the most memorable moment was when he became the first Canadian alpine skier to win a downhill on home soil (in 1989), and that soil was Whistler.
 Whistlerites even made a song up about him, called Rob Boyd is God.

 Food: Aquarians love to go against the grain and with this rebellious attitude, unusual pairings and non-traditional settings are a good call.
-Tapas style dining where you can mix and match fits this bill so head to Elements Urban Tapas & Wine Bar and Bar Oso.
-In the Upper Village, Legs Diamond Supper Club is a hidden gem where the chef likes to turn traditional meals on their head, serving meatballs stuffed with spaghetti (no, not a typo, they put the spaghetti inside the meatballs).
+Tapas style dining where you can mix and match fits this bill so head to Bar Oso for a decadent meal.

 Activities: With their heads in the clouds, Aquarians could do well jumping back to reality from the 160 foot (50 metre) Whistler Bungee bridge.
 With their ache for freedom, we’d suggest they look into backcountry exploration, as this gets them out into the vast wilds of the mountains.
 And if they’re being a bit moody, pack them off to the Scandinave Spa for some quiet time.